 You’ve taken the safety courses, updated your license, and spent a lot of time cruising the showrooms or window-shopping.
 Now you’re ready to get your motorcycle and hit the open road.

-Some motorcycles may be cheaper than even the least-expensive economy cars.
+Some motorcycles may be cheaper than even the least expensive economy cars.
 But a beginner bike, plus the cost of the personal protective gear to go along with it, might cost more than the cash you have on hand.
+A personal loan could help you bridge the gap between the full cost of the motorcycle and the cash you currently have.

 As you think about the expenses involved, consider building a budget for additional gear and costs: